 - retirement statements.

-To ensure a smooth process, the client is encouraged to make decisions in the areas of finance, land and general house plan prior to proceeding to the next step.
-At this point the level of customization determines the path in which the client will go.
+The client is encouraged to make decisions in the areas of financing, lot selection and general house plan design prior to proceeding to the next step.

 At this stage, we start a paper chain in order to get the ball rolling.
 The following items are distributed accordingly: